-If you can control this hunger as best you can, you will be able to stick to your energy intake goals and prevent the risk of over eating and ruining your weight loss efforts.
+If you can control this hunger as best you can, you will be able to stick to your energy intake (ie calorie) goals and prevent the risk of over eating and ruining your efforts.

-Here I will share with you my top tips that are scientifically proven to NATURALLY and SIMPLY reduce your appetite.
+Here, I will share with you my top tips that are scientifically proven to reduce your appetite.

-1. At your main meals and snacks be sure to ALWAYS eat a source of protein and fiber.
+1. At your main meals and snacks be sure to always eat a source of protein, healthy fats and fibre.

 Adding more protein to your diet can increase feelings of fullness and make you eat less at your next meal.
-Eggs, chicken, beef, fish, pork and yogurt are great to consume.
+Rich sources of protein include eggs, chicken, beef, fish, lamb, pork, tuna, tofu and tempeh.

 Fiber slows your stomachs emptying rate and influences the release of fullness hormones.
+So, whats the easiest way to up your fiber intake?
+Bulk your meals up with vegetables.
 Viscous fibers have the most potent effect and these are found exclusively in plant foods.
-Rich sources include beans (legumes), flax seeds, asparagus, brussels sprouts and oats.
+Rich sources include beans (legumes), flax seeds, asparagus and brussels sprouts.

-Eating a diet rich in protein and fiber can decrease hunger and help you automatically eat fewer calories throughout the day and LOSE WEIGHT.
+Eating a diet rich in protein, healthy fats and fiber can decrease hunger and help you automatically eat fewer calories throughout the day, leading to a reduced calorie intake overall and weight loss.

 2. Drink lots of water, especially before meals.
-And COFFEE!
+And drink coffee!

 Sometimes when we are hungry it is actually a sign that we are dehydrated.
 So keep hydrated!